StephSanchez/plug_hmac_auth/README.md

 We need to implement the callback function of `assign_context/2` to let the authenticator know how to handle the request contexte. the first parameter is the `%Plug.Conn{}`.
 The second one is the `access_id` of the request.

+#### Nota:
+If you do not specify a custom handler, the system defaults to using `PlugHmacAuth.DefaultRequestContextHandler`, which intercepts the pipeline and adds the client access key to the `x_client_id` tag.

 ## Documentation